 OpenID Connect presents three flows for authentication.
 These flows dictate how authentication is handled by the OpenID Connect Provider, including what can be sent to client application and how.

 Authorization Code Flow

-The authorization code flow returns an authorization code (like it says on the tin) that can then be exchanged for an ID token and access token.
+The authorization code flow returns an authorization code (like it says on the tin) that can then be exchanged for an identity token and/or access token.
 This requires client authentication using a client id and secret to retrieve the tokens from the back end and has the benefit of not exposing tokens to the user agent (i.e. a web browser).
 This flow allows for long lived access (through the use of refresh tokens).
 Clients using this flow must be able to maintain a secret.

-This flow obtains the authorization code from the Authorization Endpoint and all tokens are returned from the token endpoint.
+This flow obtains the authorization code from the authorization endpoint and all tokens are returned from the token endpoint.

 The hybrid flow is a combination of aspects from the previous two.
-This allows the client to make immediate use of an identity token and optionally retrieve an authorization code via one round trip to the authentication server.
-This can be used for long lived access (again through the use of refresh tokens).
+This flow allows the client to make immediate use of an identity token and retrieve an authorization code via one round trip to the authentication server.
+This can be used for long lived access (again, through the use of refresh tokens).
 Clients using this flow must be able to maintain a secret.

-- OpenID Connect 1.0 Core Specification
+Tables adapted from OpenID Connect 1.0 Core Specification.